dolphin-acoustics-vip/database-management-system/README.md

 <a name="creating-the-virtual-development-environment"></a>
 ### Creating the virtual development environment
 The Web App was developed using an array of libraries defined [above](#requirements).
-To create a virtual environment and install all the required libraries, the following code must be run in the Web App root folder:
+To create a virtual environment and install all the required libraries, follow the instructions below.

+Create the virtual environment.
+Note that for the purposes of this guide the virtual environment has been assigned the name `virtualenv`:

-`python3 virtualenv venv && venv/bin/pip install -r requirements.txt`
+`python3 -m venv virtualenv`

 From the root folder, the virtual environment can then be started using the following command:

- `source venv/bin/activate`
+ `source virtualenv/bin/activate`

-> ⚠️ **Warning:** to prevent clutter on the git repository, please ensure the virtual environment folder name is placed in the [gitignore](.gitignore) file.
+ Once you verify that the virtual environemnt is installed, and has been activated, run the following command to install all requirements listed in [requirements.txt](requirements.txt).

+ `pip3 install -r requirements.txt`

+ If you make changes to the library and want to generate a new [requirements.txt](requirements.txt) file, open the virtual environment and run the following command:

+ `pip3 freeze > requirements.txt`

 <a name="setting-up-the-file-space"></a>
 ### Setting up the File Space
 The File Space is simply a designated path on the file system of the server (the machine running the Web App).
 To set this folder, insert the relative or absolute path into [file_space_path.txt](file_space_path.txt) in the program root.
 For testing purposes it is recommended to use a relative path such as `filespace` as the File Space.

+Note that by default `filespace` is a relative path, however should you enter an absolute path (for example one beginning with `C:`), this will automatically be recognised.

 ### Connecting the Web App to the Meta Base
 The python script [db.py](db.py) handles all database connection.
 For security reasons, all database connection parameters are stored in global environment variables.